KeaganKozlowski/python-course/Session 4/ReadMe.md

 ### Additional Support
 To be added
 ## Homework Task
+Choose between undirected and directed study
+### Undirected
 Go around and play around with your library of choice or a function you think would be useful and we'll go around next week seeing what you did.
+### Directed
+Create a function which takes a integer as an arguement and prints it muliplication table.